 Diversification does not guarantee profit or protect against risk of loss.

 Indexes are unmanaged and one cannot invest directly in an index.

 Data from third party sources may have been used in the preparation of this material and Franklin Templeton (“FT”) has not independently verified, validated or audited such data.
 FT accepts no liability whatsoever for any loss arising from use of this information and reliance upon the comments opinions and analyses in the material is at the sole discretion of the user.

 Products, services and information may not be available in all jurisdictions and are offered outside the U.S. by other FT affiliates and/or their distributors as local laws and regulation permits.
 Please consult your own financial professional for further information on availability of products and services in your jurisdiction.

-Issued in the U.S. by Franklin Templeton Distributors, Inc., the principal distributor of Franklin Templeton’s U.S. registered products, which are available only in jurisdictions where an offer or solicitation of such products is permitted under applicable laws and regulation.
+Issued in the U.S. by Franklin Distributors, LLC.
+Member FINRA/SIPC, the principal distributor of Franklin Templeton’s U.S. registered products, which are available only in jurisdictions where an offer or solicitation of such products is permitted under applicable laws and regulation.

 Copyright © 2021 Franklin Templeton.
 All rights reserved.